Tijuana Mayor REFUSES to Spend Tijuana Money on Migrants

 The mayor is blaming the Mexican government and President Pena Nieto, not President Trump.

 Gastelum was seen wearing a Make Tijuana Great Again hat.
+LOVE THE HAT!

 Con ustedes el alcalde de Tijuana, Juan Manuel Gastélum, capaz de decir “que me perdonen las organizaciones defensoras de DH, pero los derechos humanos son para humanos derechos” … #CaravanaMigrante pic.twitter.com/DkSuKeFBaF